matslil/sisdel/sisdel.md

 received from the operator is called "reply".
 The name for "request" and "reply" is the same as for the operator.

-### Constraint
+### Constraint - Primary type
 Constraints can be put on anything to describe limitations of its use.
 These limitations are typically not intended to describe what can or cannot be done, but rather what is allowed.
 Constraints describe security, privacy and optimization concerns.

-When a thing does not fulfill the constraints it becomes invalidated, which means that Sisdel will keep looking for something else to be matched.
-This can be used as a technique to hide things, e.g. hide an operator that for a specific use case is non-optimal and allow Sisdel to search for a better one.
+Constraints can be given in two ways: Using "allow", "deny" and require, or using "when".
+This gives slightly different results. "allow" and "deny" will put restrictions on the use of the associated data, while "when" will put restrictions on when the statement will be executed.

+For example, to specify what types are accepted for the current
+operator:

+    arg iterations require range ( 1 to 5 )

+Or only use the "security-module" if it was authored by the correct
+author:

+    mod is use security-module when author "Mats Liljegren"

+The difference here is that "allow", "deny" and "require" results in compile or runtime error if constraint is not fulfilled, while "when" only results in code not taking any effect if the constraint is not fulfilled.

-### Transaction
+### Transaction - Primary type
-When an operator is invoced, a transaction is created.
+When an operator is invoked, a transaction is created.
 This transaction is a branch from the current executing transaction.
 The transaction contains the current execution scope, which includes arguments given to the operator.